amsantac/amsantac-site/training.md

 <br>
 ##Data Analysis with the R Language
 <br>
-I'm currently preparing this new course for introducing people to the analysis of quantitative data using the [R language].
-Evolutionary optimization of spatial sampling networks.
+I'm currently preparing this new course for introducing students to the analysis of quantitative data using the [R language] and other modern tools.
+The course covers the essential techniques for collecting, cleaning, visualizing and processing raw data and turn them into actionable knowlegde.
+The course also provides a practical introduction to techniques widely-used today by data scientists to generate modern data analysis reports in a reproducible manner.
+The following topics are covered:

 <ul style="margin-left:2em; list-style-type:none">
   <li><strong>1.
 Introduction to data analysis: </strong>What is data science? | Required skills and tools for data scientists | Structure of a data analysis</li>